CoatiSoftware/Sourcetrail/deployment/windows/wixSetup/wixReadme.txt

 			-Name: the name that the file will have on the user machine, may be different from the file name on the source machine
 			-Source: the path and name to the file on the source machine, relative to the current .wxs file
 			-KeyPath: depends on where you want to install the file, see below in 'Add new file to...'
 		-usually there is one component for each single file.
-Multiple files can be added to a component, this might make sense if the files are considered 100% unseperable.
+Multiple files can be added to a component, this might make sense if the files are considered 100% inseparable.
 The recommended way however is one file per component

 Add new file to the installation directory (installDir.wxs)